H3rsh3/chrome-reset-handling/README.md

-Drop files in folder
+1. Drop files in folder
-turn on dev mode
+2. turn on dev mode
-load the addon
+3. load the addon
+4. ???
+5. profit